 That’s why deals that are going nowhere are such killers.
 First of all, they sap your energy and emotions.
 Second, they keep your eye from the deals that matter.

 While every company is different, there are a few common signs that let you know it is time to drop a deal.
 (You can also use Spiro’s sales automation CRM that suggests what opportunities to drop and when).
 Here is what to look out for when you want to kill more opportunities:

 - When a customer is not getting back to you it is a sure sign.
 The last cutoff date is if you haven’t heard from them in over one month.
 Then, it is time to cut your losses and move on.

 - Prioritize your deals and drop the ones that are low priority for commissions, quota achievement, geography, etc.

 - If customers are not truly a good fit for your product or service, pushing it on them is not going to typically result in a long term loyal customer.
 You are more than likely setting yourself up for problematic issues in the future.

 - If customers are interested, but at some point in the future, make a note on your calendar and shift your focus to customers interested now.

-If you ruthlessly focus on the deals you want to win, you will increase the odds of winning those deals.
+If you ruthlessly focus on the deals you want to win and kill more opportunities, you will increase the odds of winning those deals.